 We’ll be introducing more of our team soon, so stay tuned!

-Click here if you’d like to learn more about our allergen and error detection technology platform for food businesses – we catch the errors that manual processes miss.
+Learn more about our allergen and error detection technology platform for food businesses – we catch the errors that manual processes miss.

 Think you know everything about the 14 major food allergens?
 Find out by taking our allergen quiz and visit our Allergen Information Hub covering everything about these main allergens in the UK.